-The SEZ regime was preceded by the Industrial Development Zone (IDZ) programme which was introduced in South Africa in 1993 which was intended to promote new investment in the country by providing focused administrative support as well as some indirect tax benefits to enterprises that operated in designated industrial areas.
-There has been a review on the effectiveness of the IDZ programme which resulted in the introduction of the SEZ regime.
+- The SEZ regime was preceded by the Industrial Development Zone (IDZ) programme which was introduced in South Africa in 1993 which was intended to promote new investment in the country by providing focused administrative support as well as some indirect tax benefits to enterprises that operated in designated industrial areas.
 The SEZ regime was introduced in terms of the Special Economic Zone Act, No.16 of 2014 (SEZ Act) but only came into operation on 9 February 2016.
-In order to provide further support to the SEZ regime, income tax benefits were introduced to the Act in 2013 for qualifying companies operating within the SEZ.
-These benefits included an accelerated depreciation allowance on capital structures (buildings) and improvements and a reduced corporate tax rate of 15 per cent instead of the current 28 per cent for qualifying companies.

-Currently, the income tax provisions for qualifying companies operating within an SEZ do not expressly make a provision for a new investment requirement or for an expansion of an existing company to qualify for income tax benefits.
-The absence of this in the legislation gives rise to unintended results where pre-existing and relocated businesses could unjustifiably benefit from the income tax benefits which are mainly aimed at attracting new and expanded manufacturing businesses.

-The 2019 Draft TLAB contains proposed changes to make provision for qualifying companies to only qualify for the income tax benefits if the companies are:

-- newly established businesses carrying on a new trade or a trade that was not carried on by a connected person; or - expansions of pre-existing businesses of businesses originally operating within an IDZ or outside an IDZ where such expansions result in an increase in the gross income of a company that amounts to at least 100 per cent of the gross income of that company before any expansion.
+In order to provide further support to the SEZ regime, income tax benefits were introduced to the Act in 2013 for qualifying companies operating within the SEZ. - Currently, the income tax provisions for qualifying companies operating within an SEZ do not expressly make a provision for requirement new investments or an expansion of an existing company may qualify for income tax benefits.
+The 2019 Draft TLAB contains proposed changes to make provision for qualifying companies to only qualify for the income tax benefits if the companies are: - newly established businesses carrying on a new trade or a trade that was not carried on by a connected person; or - expansions of existing businesses of businesses originally operating within an IDZ or outside an IDZ where such expansions result in an increase in the gross income of a company that amounts to at least 100 per cent of the gross income of that company before any expansion.
 The required gross income increment in the gross income of the company should be determined with reference to the highest gross income derived by that company during any of the three immediately preceding years of assessment